michaelplaing/mr_rax/README.md

                                                                                                           `-(.) []
                                                                                                           `-(.) []
 ```
-A full explanation of the notation above is in the Rax README and rax.h; a tricky part is that the character pointing to a key is stored only in the node pointing to the key, not in the key itself.
+A full explanation of the notation above is in the Rax README and rax.h; a tricky part is that first character of a key is stored in the node pointing to the key, not in the key itself.
+Hence ``[@]`` is the empty root node containing the first and only character of the key node ``@`` to its right and so on.

-Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree.
-This is currently useful in randomly picking a Client ID when matching a shared subscription and may in future help in dynamic search strategies.
+Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree, e.g. the ``0x6`` associated with key node ``@``.
+This is currently useful in randomly picking a Client ID when matching a shared subscription and may in future help with dynamic search strategies.